PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `email_subject`: (Optional) Subject of the email message to users.

-- `jobid_cache_path`: (Optional/Required) Path to a writable directory to store cache files which decrease the load on the Prometheus server.
-This setting is required if `sliding_warning_minutes` is set.
+- `jobid_cache_path`: (Optional/Required) Path to a writable directory to store hidden cache files.
+Caching decrease the load on the Prometheus server.
+This setting is required if `sliding_cancel_minutes` is set.

 - `max_interactive_hours`: (Optional) An interactive job will only be cancelled if the run time limit is greater than `max_interactive_hours` and the number of allocated GPUs is less than or equal to `max_interactive_gpus`.
 Remove these lines if interactive jobs should not receive special treatment.
 An interactive job is one with a `jobname` that starts with either `interactive` or `sys/dashboard`.
 If `max_interactive_hours` is specified then `max_interactive_gpus` is required.

 - `max_interactive_gpus`: (Optional) See `max_interactive_hours` above.

 - `gpu_frac_threshold`: (Optional) For a given job, let `g` be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
 Jobs with `g` greater than or equal to  `gpu_frac_threshold` will be excluded.
 For example, if a job uses 7 of the 8 allocated GPUs and `gpu_frac_threshold` is 0.8 then it will be excluded from cancellation since 7/8 > 0.8.
+This quantity varies between 0 and 1.
 Default: 1.0

+- `fraction_of_period`: (Optional) Fraction of the sampling period that can be used for querying the Prometheus server.
+The sampling period or `sampling_period_minutes` is the time between `cron` jobs for this alert.
+This setting imposes a limit on the amount of time spent that can be spent querying the server so that the code finishes before the next `cron` job.
+This quantity varies between 0 and 1.
+In rare cases, one may need to use a small value such as 0.1.
+Default: 0.5

+- `warning_frac`: (Optional) Fraction of the warning period or `sliding_warning_minutes` that must pass before a job that was previously found to be using the GPUs will be re-examined for idle GPUs.
+This quantity varies between 0 and 1.
+To decrease the load on the Prometheus server, use a higher value such as 0.75 or 1.
+Default: 0.5

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).